-Nature study is the rhythm I'm currently working to build into our every day family life.
+Nature study is the rhythm I'm currently working to build into our everyday family life.
 Perhaps we could all take a lesson from Charlotte Mason when she challenged us to "Never be within doors when you can rightly be without."
 She also aptly stated,"We are all meant to be naturalists, each in his own degree, and it is inexcusable to live in a world so full of the marvels of plant and animal life and to care for none of these things."

 Today my family took a hike together.
 We foraged for mushrooms.
 The place my husband took us was gorgeous.
 My children were fully alive.
+I get human.
 Our phones didn't get service there.
 It felt like my soul could take a big exhale.
 We observed nature, we hunted for interesting mushrooms to draw at home and we got muddy.
 The big woods put my own smallness into perspective.The weather wasn't perfect.
 In fact, we almost didn't go because it was supposed to rain.
 But the imperfect weather ended up being gorgeous and refreshing.
 There was a mist in the forest.
 There was fog settled on the ground.
-It was honestly breathtaking.
+It was breathtaking.
 I don't know a better way that we could have spent this morning.
 We ended up exploring for over two hours and walking over three miles- with a six and three year old!
 I told my husband at the beginning we should plan for about a mile or a mile and a half, but we surprised ourselves!!!

 For you, maybe letting nature be your medicine starts with you sitting and looking out your window for fifteen minutes.
 Maybe you get a bird feeder and watch the birds with your kids.
 But, eventually get out there and take a deep breathe.
 Maybe your family can go for a hike in the woods for the first time together.
 The first time is the hardest!
-But you'll be surprised as you watch your kids rise to the occasion and their natural curiosity about life explode.
+You'll be surprised as you watch your kids rise to the occasion and their natural curiosity about life explode.
 If you try it out, a great way to get your kids excited is a simple scavenger hunt, or to go hunting for something specific like mushrooms.
 Just make space to be in creation and see what happens.
 Take your time.
 If you have kids, follow their lead and their pace.
 They tend to move at a much less hurried pace than we have learned.
 Look around and soak it in.
 Learn one new plant or insect name.